LMMorgan/PopOff/README.md

 [This link](https://costrouc.gitlab.io/lammps-cython/installation.html#id3) contains the instructions which most of this guide is based on.

 ## Installing dependencies
 As with all great bits of code, you need to install some packages to get things working properly. `lammps-cython` is no exception.
 You will need make sure you have openblas, openmpi, and fftw.
-These can be installed in the follwoing ways.
+These can be installed in the following ways.

 For Ubuntu/linux systems use:
 ```